sradley/Ciphers/README.md

 |               |                |                |             | Straddle Checkerboard |

 ## 5. Backlog
- * The Columnar Transposition cipher can't deal with repeated letters in its keyword.
  * Document panic cases, and cases where a Result(Err(...)) may be returned.

 ## 6. Tests to Write